arj-mat/Audicord/README.md

 This Node.JS bot, written in TypeScsript, implements a web server and browser-side JavaScript, allowing to quickly record and submit audio messages over Discord text channels.

-Works on Chrome and Firefox on PC and Android.
+Works on Chrome and Firefox, on PC and Android.

 # Demonstration
 Type **/audio** on a text channel and the bot you DM you a private link, directing to it's web server where you'll be able to record your voice.